ashwin987987/pwn.college_ashwin/screen multiplexing.md/detaching and attaching tmux.md

 None

 ## What I learned
-I learned to detach and attach in tmux using ctrl + B
+I learned to detach and attach in tmux using ctrl B + d and tmux a

 ## References
 None